Parliamentary.ai

 Overview

-This bill renames the Social Mobility Commission to the Social Justice Commission and broadens its mandate.
-The changes expand the Commission's role to encompass advising the government on social justice issues and conducting social impact assessments on legislation and policy.
+This bill renames the Social Mobility Commission to the Social Justice Commission and expands its mandate to encompass the broader promotion of social justice in England, requiring it to provide advice to government ministers on social justice issues and conduct social impact assessments of government policies and legislation.

 Description

-The Social Justice Commission Bill amends the Life Chances Act 2010.
-Key changes include:
+The Social Justice Commission Bill makes several key changes to the Life Chances Act 2010:

 • Name Change: The Social Mobility Commission is renamed the Social Justice Commission.

-• Expanded Mandate: The Commission's primary focus shifts from social mobility to social justice in England.
-It must promote social justice and provide advice to ministers on improving it.
+• Expanded Mandate: The Commission's primary function shifts from promoting social mobility to promoting social justice in England.

-• Increased Membership: The Commission will have at least 7 other members (in addition to existing members).
+• Increased Membership: The minimum number of Commission members is increased, requiring at least 7 other members in addition to existing members.

 Government Spending

-The bill does not directly specify any changes to government spending.
-The increased scope of the Commission's work might lead to increased operational costs, but the exact amount isn't detailed in the bill itself.
+The bill doesn't directly specify changes to government spending.
+The increased scope of the Commission's work may indirectly lead to increased operational costs, though the exact figures are not provided in the bill itself.

 Groups Affected